rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/2/Readme.md

   }
 ```

-It is also reset whenever the input binding for `refreshInterval` changes.
+The interval also gets reset whenever the input binding for `refreshInterval` changes.

 ```typescript
    @Input()